bobg/fab/Readme.md

 and not define any targets or types, which is fine.

+Note than any imports in Go code in the `_fab` subdirectory must be reflected in the dependencies in the top-level `go.mod` and `go.sum` files (even if this isn’t a Go project!).
+TODO: add documentation about this use case.

 ## Defining new target types

 You can define new target types in Go code in the `_fab` subdirectory